zulip/zulip/templates/zerver/for/communities.md

 &nbsp;

+## Solution: Zulip’s topic-based threading

-Zulip’s topic-based threading model solves these problems:
+Zulip’s topic-based threading model solves the problems described above:

 - Community members in any time zone can send messages and expect to get a reply and have an effective (potentially asynchronous)